 When I was in my twenties, I lived in Kings Cross and went to a local church.
 There, I got to know a man who was a former crack addict.
 We’ll call him Ian.

-He was doing his best to put his life back together and get into work as a painter and decorator.
-He was earnest, likeable and, in many ways, very honest and upfront about the problems he faced.
+He was doing his best to put his life back together and get work as a painter and decorator.
+He was earnest, likeable and honest and upfront about the problems he faced.

 One week Ian turned up at church for an evening service after getting kicked out of his accommodation, after a row with his partner.
 He had nowhere to go, was very upset and was desperate.